Insightly/insightly-python/README.md

 The library has been tested with both Python versions 2.7 and 3.x

-COMING SOON : OFFLINE OPERATION
+NEW : OFFLINE OPERATION
 ===============================

-We are testing an update to the library that makes offline operation easy.
-With this, the library creates a local snapshot of your Insightly data, and from there can do all data processing locally.
-This will enable customers who want to perform complex queries, reporting, etc, to easily do so.
+You can now use the Python SDK in offline mode, example below.

+i = Insightly(apikey='foo', offline=True, refresh=True)
+for contact in i.contacts:
+  do_something_with(contact)

+When running in offline mode, the client makes a copy of your system data in local memory and local disk.
+This will be helpful for people who are building data processing and reporting applications, or who need to do complex queries against their Insightly data.

 MAJOR CHANGES IN VERSION 2.2
 ============================